packit/packit.dev/docs/fedora-releases-guide/dist-git-onboarding.md

 You can check the other customization options [here](./index.md#customization).

 :::info Divergent dist-git branches
 By default, release syncing can result in divergent dist-git branches.
-To prevent this, refer to the details [here](/docs/fedora-releases-guide/non-divergent-dist-git-branches.md).
+To prevent this, refer to the configuration details [here](/docs/fedora-releases-guide/non-divergent-dist-git-branches.md).
 :::